iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

         git checkout cnn-256
 ```

-You can then checkout and continue from working this branch as usual.
+You can then checkout and continue working from this branch, or merge the branch
+your `main` branch with usual Git commands. .

 ## ⭐ Go Further